nicklormanhall/assessment-week1-northernlights/README.md

     Some of the things I think I have done to exceed the expectations are:

-    I have included a short video at the bottom (including resizing to fit on the page) Added two buttons with JavaScript to change the font colours Added an email button on the CONTACT
+    I have included a short video at the bottom (including resizing to fit on the page) with autoplay and loop.
+    Added two buttons with JavaScript to change the font colours Added an email button on the CONTACT